yext/search-core/test-site/README.md

 ### Answers Core Test Site

-This is a barebones site for testing the answers-core
+This is a barebones site for testing answers-core

 #### Instructions